szimek/signature_pad/README.md

 // Draws signature image from an array of point groups signaturePad.fromData(data);

-// Draws signature image from an array of point groups, without clearing your existing image signaturePad.addFromData(data);
+// Draws signature image from an array of point groups, without clearing your existing image (second parameter defaults to true if null) signaturePad.fromData(data, false);

 // Clears the canvas
 signaturePad.clear();